Skip to content

 • Guarantees valid JSON - No parsing errors

-• Flexible structure - Model decides format
+• Flexible structure - Model decides format based on context

 • No schema required - Just set the mode